 Some project managers charge a percentage instead of a fixed fee.
 Never agree to this.
 This gives the project manager an incentive to not keep cost down.
 I also do not recommend paying them a monthly fee because that give them an incentive to work slower then possible.
 The best option is usually to pay the project manager a fixed fee.
 Perhaps with bonuses if certain results are achieved.
 Completion date, standard of construction etc.

 A common mistake is to chose an expat to project manage for you.
 Especially if this expat has limited experience in the past.
 There is no guarantee that an expat will be more honest then a local project manager.

-Does it feel that I am painting an unnecessary bleak pictures?
+Does it feel like I am painting an unnecessary bleak pictures?
 Like I am trying to scare you out of renovating an Italian house?
 Good.
-That is intention.
-I want you to be acutely aware of all the problem that can arise if you chose to renovate a hose.
+That is my intention.
+I want you to be acutely aware of all the problem that can arise if you chose to renovate a house.
 All the problems other expats have faced before you.

 Why?
 Because I do not want you to take this decision lightly.
 Can it be a good idea to renovate an Italian house.
 Definitely.
 Can it be an easy process.
 Definitely.
 But is important that you are aware if the problems that can arise when you make the decision to renovate.